compbiocore/conda-recipes/README.md

 # Our CI workflow

 To maintain package quality and compatibility we keep a `main` conda environment which has recent versions of gcc, zlib and other vital software.
-For each recipe that is uploaded,
+For each recipe that is pushed, we first check...

 # Contributors